 - 1. Compute partial derivatives, composite functions of several variables and apply the methods of differential calculus to optimize multivariable functions and evaluate improper integrals using Beta and Gamma functions. - 2.
 Evaluate definite integrals to calculate surface and volume of revolutions of curves, multiple integrals and apply the same to solve engineering problems. - 3.
-Explain properties of vector operators.
-To determine solenoidal/irrotational vectors, directional derivatives of vectors. - 4.
+Explain properties of vector operators to determine solenoidal and irrotational vectors, directional derivatives of vectors. - 4.
 Determine the length of a curve, area between the surfaces and volumes of solids using vector integration. - 5.
-Solve partial differential equations using method of separation of variables and their applications to solve heat and wave equations.
+Formation of Partial differential equations and various methods to solve them.

-Course Outcomes (COs): At the end of course, the student would be able to
+Course Outcomes: At the end of course, the student will be able to